 I just returned from Nepal (Annapurna)..
 I purchased bottled water throughout the 9 days, and at higher altitudes (above 3000) there was 'safe drinking water' available for purchase, which has been filtered and ozonated.
 This is designed for tourists and even poor English speakers understood the term.
 I drank 4 litres a day, and had no issues with my belly at all.
 I also drank boiled water in tea without a problem.
 However my friend drank local water with purification tablets and had belly issues through the trek and for a week on returning home.
 I'm not sure if this was from the tablets or from the water.
-Hope this helps.
-4 months agoAnswered by sheree via WorldNomads.com
+Hope this helps. about 3 years agoAnswered by sheree via WorldNomads.com

 Just got back- It depends on where you go.
 You can buy bottled water most anywhere even in remote areas like the Dang Valley, or drink hot beverages like tea, and in a lot of restaurants we were able to get "jar kopani" basically water cooler jug water.
 However, they don't have a good system to recycle the bottles, so if you're an eco conscious person, a water filter and bladder is a more considerate choice.
 I didn't end up using mine because of the schedule of my trip, but I was recommended (and saw in use by an ancillary party member) the Sawyer mini filter.
-Only a few ounces, and a lot of ways to use it, for about $25-$35.
-3 months agoAnswered by BB via WorldNomads.com
+Only a few ounces, and a lot of ways to use it, for about $25-$35. about 3 years agoAnswered by BB via WorldNomads.com